tinganhsu/min_news_posterizer/README.md

 - I've updated the newspaper list to include over 600 newspapers sourced from [freedom forum]( https://frontpages.freedomforum.org)

-- HUGE CAVEAT: I'm in developer mode ONLY.
-I don't have an e-ink screen yet.
-They are sold out everywhere.
-As I wait for stocks to resupply,  I'm creating plug-ins I want.
-I'm running off a Raspberry Pi 5.
-Most of the image processing happens on the Open AI side, so it shouldn't slam a Pi Zero 2W any more than the other existing image plug-ins

 ## License

 This project is licensed under the GNU public License